 Linode is long loved by developers because of its robustness and developer friendly environment.
-Cloudways has also added an optimization layer by providing the managed Thunder stack on linode servers.
+Cloudways has also added an optimization layer by providing the managed Thunder stack on Linode secure servers.

 As a developer, you must be familiar with the concept of the stack – an arrangement of servers and cache that form the underlying hosting solution for your applications.